UniversalDependencies/docs/_fi-dep/cc.md

 <!--details-->

-Coordinating conjunctions that consist of parts separated by coordinated elements are marked so that the first part is marked with the type [`preconj`](http://universaldependencies.github.io/docs/fi/preconj.html) and the second part with `cc` in the regular fashion.
-Adjacent parts of conjunctions are joined together with the most general dependency type [`dep`](http://universaldependencies.github.io/docs/fi/dep.html), the rightmost word being the head.
+Coordinating conjunctions that consist of parts separated by coordinated elements are marked so that the first part is marked with the type [preconj]() and the second part with `cc` in the regular fashion.
+Adjacent parts of conjunctions are joined together with the most general dependency type [dep](), the rightmost word being the head.

 <!-- fname:cc2.pdf -->
 ~~~ sdparse